jaztec/microservices-example/README.md

 # Microservices example

-This is an experimental ground-up microservices example.
+This is an experimental from the ground up microservices example.
 It uses mTLS to communicate between the  different programs.

 The repo uses [`docker`](https://docs.docker.com/get-docker/) and